Kiril Fesyun

-Kiril Vadymovych Fesyun (Кіріл Вадимович Фесюн; born 7 August 2002) is a Ukrainian professional footballer who plays as a goalkeeper for Shakhtar Donetsk.
+Kiril Vadymovych Fesyun (Кіріл Вадимович Фесюн; born 7 August 2002) is a Ukrainian professional footballer who plays as a goalkeeper for Ukrainian Premier League club Shakhtar Donetsk.

 Club career

 Yunist Chernihiv

 Born in Chernihiv, Fesyun is a product of the local Yunist Chernihiv.

 Kolos Kovalivka

 He played for FC Vorskla in the Ukrainian Premier League Reserves, and in March 2021 he transferred to Kolos Kovalivka in the Ukrainian Premier League.
-He made his debut as a starter against FC Inhulets Petrove on 18 September.
+He made his debut as a starter against Inhulets Petrove on 18 September.

 Shakhtar Donetsk

 Fesyun transferred to Ukrainian Premier League champions Shakhtar Donetsk in July 2024.

 International career

 On 15 May 2022, Fesyun was called up to the Ukraine under-21 squad.

 On 6 March 2024, he was called up to the Ukraine Olympic football team preliminary squad as a preparation to the 2024 Summer Olympics.

 In May 2024, he was called up again by Ruslan Rotan to the Ukraine Olympic football team squad to play at the 2024 Maurice Revello Tournament in France.